Artificial general intelligence: Feasibility

 As of 2023, the development and potential achievement of AGI remains a subject of intense debate within the AI community.
 While traditional consensus held that AGI was a distant goal, recent advancements have led some researchers and industry figures to claim that early forms of AGI may already exist.
 AI pioneer Herbert A. Simon speculated in 1965 that "machines will be capable, within twenty years, of doing any work a man can do".
 This prediction failed to come true.
 Microsoft co-founder Paul Allen believed that such intelligence is unlikely in the 21st century because it would require "unforeseeable and fundamentally unpredictable breakthroughs" and a "scientifically deep understanding of cognition".
 Writing in The Guardian, roboticist Alan Winfield claimed in 2014 that the gulf between modern computing and human-level artificial intelligence is as wide as the gulf between current space flight and practical faster-than-light spaceflight.

-A further challenge is the lack of clarity in defining what intelligence entails.
-Does it require consciousness?
-Must it display the ability to set goals as well as pursue them?
-Is it purely a matter of scale such that if model sizes increase sufficiently, intelligence will emerge?
-Are facilities such as planning, reasoning, and causal understanding required?
-Does intelligence require explicitly replicating the brain and its specific faculties?
-Does it require emotions?
+An additional challenge is the lack of clarity in defining what intelligence entails.
+Questions regarding consciousness, goal-setting, emotional capabilities, reasoning and brain replication remain contested within the broader research community, as does whether intelligence emerges as a consequence of scale.

 Most AI researchers believe strong AI can be achieved in the future, but some thinkers, like Hubert Dreyfus and Roger Penrose, deny the possibility of achieving strong AI.
 John McCarthy is among those who believe human-level AI will be accomplished, but that the present level of progress is such that a date cannot accurately be predicted.
 AI experts' views on the feasibility of AGI wax and wane.
 Four polls conducted in 2012 and 2013 suggested that the median estimate among experts for when they would be 50% confident AGI would arrive was 2040 to 2050, depending on the poll, with the mean being 2081.
 Of the experts, 16.5% answered with "never" when asked the same question, but with a 90% confidence instead.
 Further current AGI progress considerations can be found above Tests for confirming human-level AGI.

 A report by Stuart Armstrong and Kaj Sotala of the Machine Intelligence Research Institute found that "over [a] 60-year time frame there is a strong bias towards predicting the arrival of human-level AI as between 15 and 25 years from the time the prediction was made".
 They analyzed 95 predictions made between 1950 and 2012 on when human-level AI will come about.

 In 2023, Microsoft researchers published a detailed evaluation of GPT-4.
 They concluded: "Given the breadth and depth of GPT-4's capabilities, we believe that it could reasonably be viewed as an early (yet still incomplete) version of an artificial general intelligence (AGI) system."
 Another study in 2023 reported that GPT-4 outperforms 99% of humans on the Torrance tests of creative thinking.